mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Introduced:** `v4.0.0`

 > ### hasAlternativeDeckLimit
-> If the card allows a value other than 4 copies in a deck
+> If the card allows a value other than 4 copies in a deck.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v5.0.0`
 > - **Attributes:** <i class="optional">optional</i>

 > ### hasNonFoil
-> If the card can be found in non-foil
+> If the card can be found in non-foil.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.0.0`